-• To mitigate hardware failures the GeNUGate has a high availability option where two or more GeNUGate systems are operating in parallel and take over a failing system.
+• To mitigate hardware failures the genugate has a high availability option where two or more genugate systems are operating in parallel and take over a failing system.
 The different systems synchronize their configuration with one another.
+The genugate provides two different mechanisms, OSPF and CARP.